 I was in the second group out of Hanoi, and once in motion the butterflies immediately subsided and it wasn’t the white knuckle experience I was expecting.
 I did touch a few other scooters ‘fighting’ for a position, but that’s why the horn is such a vital tool to provide some form of intent.
 But common sense should prevail and a scooter will always come off second best against an eight-tonne truck.
 And the massive road toll in Vietnam – both in raw numbers and per capita — is a sobering reminder that things regularly do go seriously pear-shaped.

 RICE WINE APLENTY

-In Australia, motorcycle riders can knock over 180km in a couple of committed hours behind the bars, but the equation isn’t that simple in Vietnam, mainly because the sheer volume of traffic – motorised, pedestrians and animals – won’t allow it.
+In Australia, motorcycle riders can knock over 180km in a couple of committed hours behind the bars, but the equation isn’t that simple in Vietnam, mainly because of the sheer volume of traffic – motorised, pedestrians, and animals – won’t allow it.

 In Ha Jiang, the guides had to hand our passports over to the local constabulary to complete the application process for a permit to head up to the Chinese border.